-- d. analysis and evaluation of school culture with resulting recommendations - 4.
-Self referral for informal consultation: District staff, students or parents may request informal consultation with school staff (e.g., school social worker, school counselor, school psychologist, etc.) to determine the severity of concern and appropriate steps to address the concern of bullying (the involved students' parents may be included) orally or in writing to the principal/designee. - 5.
-Any incident, investigation and consequence shall be recorded in the appropriate discipline file.
+4. Self-referral for informal consultation: District staff, visitors, students or parents may request informal consultation with school staff (e.g., school social worker, school counselor, school psychologist, etc.) to determine the severity of concern

+5. Any incident, investigation and consequence shall be recorded in the appropriate discipline file.